 - The Foundation issued a request for proposal in the area of cell therapy.
 The purpose of the RFP was to potentially support research that will study and develop cell transplant therapies with disease-modifying potential and/or the potential to significantly improve symptomatic treatment beyond the standard of care for GBA-related Parkinson’s Disease.

 - A grant was made to Dr. Dimitri Krainc, Chairman of Neurology at Northwestern University.
 Dr. Krainc is a global thought leader in GBA-Parkinson’s Disease biology and is the scientific founder of Lysosomal Therapeutics, which is one of only two companies currently running a clinical trial for GBA-PD.
 The Foundation is funding the development of next-generation molecules at Northwestern, and has an exclusive option to jointly start a company to bring these drugs to market.
 The Foundation additionally connected Dr. Krainc to world-class medicinal chemists with decades of drug-development experience, in order to expedite the research project.

 - Two grants were made to Alector, a Calfornia-based biotechnology company developing novel immuno-neurology therapies.
 Our grants will support animal work, testing these therapies in Parkinson’s Disease models.

-- A grant was made to the Michael J. Fox Foundation for Parkinson’s Research which will be directed specifically to GBA-related research.
-(March, 2017)
+- A grant was made to Columbia University which was directed specifically to GBA-related research.

-- A grant was made to Columbia University which will be directed specifically to GBA-focused bioinformatics.
+- A grant was made to the Michael J. Fox Foundation for Parkinson’s Research directed specifically to GBA-related research.